10 Must-Have Features in a Help Desk Issue-Tracking System

 • Focus on UX as much as possible.

-• Meet customer service standards and SLAs.
+• Define and track customer service standards and SLAs.

 • Ask users the same questions without insight into their previous inquiries.